NBC's Peacock: Prices, discounts, launch date, devices, shows and movies

 Competing with the likes of Netflix, Disney Plus, HBO Max and others, Peacock is the last big new service going live in the flood of them launching from tech and media giants over the last year -- though, technically, Peacock has launched already.
 Peacock kicked off as a "sneak peek" April 15 for some Comcast customers only.

-But the nationwide launch on July 15 will widen the service to anyone in the US who wants to watch it, and Peacock's first original shows and movies will drop then too.
+But the nationwide launch on Wendesday will widen the service to anyone in the US who wants to watch it, and Peacock's first original shows and movies will drop then too.

 A limited version of the service, with about half the catalog, will be free with advertising.
 You can unlock the full library of shows and movies for a price.
 If you preorder an annual subscription before launch, you can get a $20 discount for the first year.
 It will launch with a standard seven-day free trial for its premium tiers, and people who sign up on a Google platform like Android after launch can snag an extended free trial until October.